chidi150c/coinbase/misc/prompt7_Change_Proccess.md

 	}
 	return false, nil
 }
-}} with only the necessary minimal changes to implement {{replace single-side pyramiding adverse-gate with side-aware gating in trader.go using latestEntry(side) and per-side lastAdd/winLowBuy/winHighSell/latch fields, clamping BUY adds to price ≤ min(winLowBuy, last BUY open) and SELL adds to price ≥ max(winHighSell, last SELL open)}}.
+}} with only the necessary minimal changes to implement {{replace TRACE/DEBUG pyramiding logs to use side-aware fields lastAddBuy/lastAddSell, winLowBuy/winHighSell, and latchedGateBuy/latchedGateSell instead of lastAdd/winLow/winHigh/latchedGate/latchedGateShort}}.
 Do not alter any function names, struct names, metric names, environment keys, log strings, or the return value of identity functions (e.g., Name()).
 Keep all public behavior, identifiers, and monitoring outputs identical to the current baseline.
-Only apply the minimal edits required to implement {{replace single-side pyramiding adverse-gate with side-aware gating in trader.go using latestEntry(side) and per-side lastAdd/winLowBuy/winHighSell/latch fields, clamping BUY adds to price ≤ min(winLowBuy, last BUY open) and SELL adds to price ≥ max(winHighSell, last SELL open)}}.
-Return the complete file, copy-paste ready.
+Only apply the minimal edits required to implement {{replace TRACE/DEBUG pyramiding logs to use side-aware fields lastAddBuy/lastAddSell, winLowBuy/winHighSell, and latchedGateBuy/latchedGateSell instead of lastAdd/winLow/winHigh/latchedGate/latchedGateShort}}.
+Return the complete file, copy-paste ready, in IDE.